apollomatheus/sentinel/README.md

     * * * * * cd /home/YOURUSERNAME/sentinel && SENTINEL_DEBUG=1 ./venv/bin/python bin/sentinel.py >> sentinel.log 2>&1

-If you followed a guide where it had you install Terracoin to the root directory your path to where you cloned sentiel will be:
+If you followed a guide where it had you install ZCore to the root directory your path to where you cloned sentiel will be:

     * * * * * cd /root/sentinel && SENTINEL_DEBUG=1 ./venv/bin/python bin/sentinel.py >> sentinel.log 2>&1

 ## Configuration

-An alternative (non-default) path to the `terracoin.conf` file can be specified in `sentinel.conf`:
+An alternative (non-default) path to the `zcore.conf` file can be specified in `sentinel.conf`:

-    terracoin_conf=/path/to/terracoin.conf
+    terracoin_conf=/path/to/zcore.conf

 ## Troubleshooting